 These fun and engaging outdoor activities provide kids with plenty of opportunities to develop their muscles, gross motor control and balancing skills.

 Homemade Backyard Tightrope:

 String 2 lengths of ropes between two trees, fence posts or deck rails to create a tight-rope.
 Our ropes are looped several times around a couple of trees and secured with a few good knots.
 Place one about a foot off the ground, and the other high enough up that your child can hold onto it while walking across or balancing on the bottom rope.
-It will be shaky going at first, but you’ll be amazed at how quickly your little ones will get the hang of it.
-Even our one year old loves balancing on ours.
+They’ll be shaky at first, but you’ll be amazed at how quickly your kids will get the hang of it.
+Even our one year old loves balancing on our backyard tightrope.

 If you’re looking for a TRUE tightrope experience for kids AND adults, Amazon.com has these awesome things called slacklines.
 Challenging at first, they’re supposed to be really fun and quite easy to catch on to, and they provide the real deal when it comes to walking and performing jumps and tricks on a tightrope.

 See how we use pool noodles to turn our tightrope into a backyard abacus too!

 Homemade Backyard Balance Beam:

 A homemade balance beam is really easy to make.
 Our is just a 1×6 (or possibly a 1×8) piece of lumber with a couple of wider pieces of wood screwed to the bottom at each end of the beam.
 These bottom pieces give the beam stability so it doesn’t tip when the kids are balancing on it.